 James Beard Finalist Sam Hart’s approach combines his creative culinary skills with the creativity of artists and musicians.
 Offering a fully immersive experience, an evening at Counter- is a meal for all your senses, based on a unifying theme.
 Current theme nights are “Here and Now” – a celebration of Carolina produce, “Curry” – an homage to the cuisines of India, Sri Lanka, Southeast Asia, Gold Coast, and the Caribbean, and “Prince Tribute Dinner” – with dishes inspired by the music legend.
 Dinners are usually in the 10-12 course range.
 Expect to pay $185-$240/person, plus wine pairing options.

-Simply known as “The Treatment,” Fin & Fino’s tasting menu typically offers 4-5 courses featuring dishes both on the menu and off.
+Simply known as “The Treatment,” these three Rare Roots Hospitality restaurants each offer a tasting menu, typically offering 4-5 courses featuring dishes on and off the menu.
 Every Treatment starts with a conversation with the guest about how they would like the timing and experience to go.
 In addition, $5 of the cost is donated to a local nonprofit. $70/person.

 McNinch House, Fourth Ward